kubernetes/kubernetes/cluster/gce/gci/README.md

     metadata: "user-data</go/src/github.com/containerd/cri/test/e2e_node/init.yaml,containerd-configure-sh</go/src/github.com/containerd/cri/cluster/gce/configure.sh,containerd-extra-init-sh</go/src/github.com/containerd/cri/test/e2e_node/gci-init.sh,containerd-env</workspace/test-infra/jobs/e2e_node/containerd/cri-master/env,gci-update-strategy=update_disabled"
 ```

-  * `image_family` should be used if you always want to use latest image in the
+  * `image_family` should be used if you always want to use the latest image in the
     same family.
 Tests will start to use new images once COS releases
     new image.
 This is not predictable and test can potentially be broken because of this.
 The probability of a
     breakage due to the OS itself is low for LTS or stable image, but high for dev or beta image.